lecler-i/mani-home-specs/src/01-introduction/00-introduction.md

 # Introduction

-Introduce your project specifying the details of the existing system (if it already exists) and the working details of the current system mentioning its merits and de- merits as applicable for the current scenario.
-This should give an insight to the reader of the need for developing or designing the current proposed system.

-This could be explained in 2-3 paragraphs

----

 Looking for a flat, a room or simply a roomate in Manipal can be a hard task.
 Their is only few way to find what you are looking for : by friend telling you, a broker or browsing some Facebook page deidcated to general buy/sell.